 Irini Karayannopoulou

-In her multi-faceted oeuvre, Irini Karayannopoulou explores diverse media including painting, print, drawing and moving image.
-She often borrows imagery from the international press, in an open dialogue with the collective histories of popular culture, feminism and consumerism.
-The artist reappropriates and transforms images discovered in outdated fashion magazines, in ways that construct brand new systems of meaning.
-According to a Vogue Polska review by Marina Fokides: “In the form of a daily ritual, almost as a mantra, she searches, collects and selects pages and then personalizes them by painting a mask on the faces of female models but also on those of politicians or other kinds of celebrities.
-Those masks have an entropic effect contrary to what one would normally expect, as they do not seem necessarily to cover -or hide- true emotion but on the contrary to reveal and expose it.”
+“Aiming to create a multi-faceted oeuvre, I explore diverse media including painting, print, drawing, collage, AI and moving image.
+Often choosing to borrow imagery from the international press, in an open dialogue with the collective histories of popular culture, feminism and consumerism.
+I try to reappropriate and transform images discovered in outdated fashion magazines, in ways that construct brand-new systems of meaning.”
+A Vogue Polska review by Marina Fokides describes Karayannopoulou's work as following: In the form of a daily ritual, almost as a mantra, she searches, collects and selects pages and then personalizes them by painting a mask on the faces of female models but also on those of politicians or other kinds of celebrities.
+Those masks have an entropic effect contrary to what one would normally expect, as they do not seem necessarily to cover-or hide-true emotion but on the contrary to reveal and expose it.

 solo exhibitions